Leo Law Office, APLC • June 20, 2024

 • Multiple Probates: When you own property in more than one state, your estate may have to go through probate in each state where property is located.
 This is known as ancillary probate, which can be time-consuming and costly.

-• Avoiding Ancillary Probate: To avoid this, consider establishing a revocable living trust.
-By transferring your out-of-state properties into the trust, you can bypass the need for multiple probate proceedings.
+• Avoiding Ancillary Probate: To address this, consider establishing a revocable living trust.
+By transferring your out-of-state properties into the trust, you may reduce the likelihood of multiple probate proceedings, depending on how the trust is structured and funded.

 2. Establish a Revocable Living Trust